hazybluedot/hazyblue.me/content/posts/2013-06-17-whitehead-on-the-holodeck.md

 > multiple different story sequences without becoming
 > confused. <cite>Janet Murray</cite>

+This idea really clicked for me.
+I like the at-first-glance paradoxical conclusion, that making restrictions can provide freedom, just like the rigorously enforced dimensions of LEGO bricks.

-To some extent, existing educational curricula already define something that looks like an algorithm for a larger narrative.
+To some extent, existing educational curricula already define something like an algorithm for a larger narrative, or structured blocks that can be assembled in a variety of ways.
 The curriculum defines which educational modules must be part of the larger degree, and defines a sequence that should be followed.
 How the content is presented in each course is largely up to the